800-450-6118

 As a result, general practitioners are now sounding the alarms.
 They recognize that many good, non-surgical carpal tunnel treatments are available right now.
 This is why many doctors are opting to recommend such treatments even before thinking about a first surgery - let alone a second carpal tunnel surgery.

 For this reason, the American Academy of Orthopedic Surgeons (AAOS) published Clinical Guidelines on the Treatment of Carpal Tunnel Syndrome.
-In this doctor's guideline, the AAOS advises doctors to recommend all such non-surgical treatments first, before even thinking about surgery.
+In this doctor's guideline, the AAOS advises doctors to recommend ALL such non-surgical treatments FIRST, before even thinking about surgery.

 Also, they recommend using non-surgical remedies even if the first surgery fails to resolve the symptoms within 7 weeks.

-myofascial release massage
+therapist performs myofascial release massage

 Conclusion